-Just as the #metoo movement had me itching to revisit classics of feminism and gender studies, the surge in global support for the Black Lives Matter movement has me wanting to re-read those books that taught me about white privilege and anti-racism.
+Just as the #MeToo movement had me itching to revisit classics of feminism and gender studies, the surge in global support for the Black Lives Matter movement has me wanting to re-read those books that taught me about white privilege and anti-racism.
 Citizen is one of those books.
 Through multi-media poetry (yes, you read that right – Rankine integrates photography, design, even video and sound into her verse) this book taught me more about race and culture than any I’d read beforehand.
-I want to re-read it to refamiliarise myself with its message, its representation of lived experience, and examine how I can use it to inform my participation in dismantling systemic oppression moving forward.
+I want to re-read it to refamiliarise myself with its message, its representation of lived experience, and examine how I can use it to inform my participation in dismantling systemic oppression.

 1984 by George Orwell

 I used to make a point of re-reading 1984 once every year or so.
 I still have the same copy my father gave me when I was a teenager, and I’ve returned to it faithfully each time.
 It’s one of the markers of a great book, I think, that you can get something new out of it every time you re-read it.
 1984 is a political critique, a psychological thriller, a love story, a vision of a bleak future… It’s been a few years since I last picked it up, and given – y’know – everything I think it’s high time I did.
 I’m sure, being a little older and uglier, I’ll find something new in it once again.